Ballerina skirt: Production process

 Ballerina skirts have been seen as a direct symbol of ballet performers, but they are widely known as an art form.
-One of the most known costume designers, Barbara Karinska was known for her tutu-producing skills, she even named herself the "tutu-mechanic".
+One of the most known costume designers, Barbara Karinska was known for her tutu-producing skills; she even named herself the "tutu-mechanic".
 The production begins with the steps of creating a panty on the inside layer and then building from that.
 The next part that is developed is the basque portion, known as the waist portion.
 This is composed of heavy fabrics that are cut and designed to fit dancers, who are being tailored to fit exactly into that specific skirt.
-The panels are then stitched together; this section determines the fullness of the skirt and helps with the durably of the skirt.
+The panels are then stitched together; this section determines the fullness of the skirt and helps with the durability of the skirt.
 All skirts can be cut differently depending on the style of the performance and the look that is being desired.
 The last step is to attach the bodice to the skirt.

-Types of Ballerina Skirt
+Types of ballerina skirt

 Ballerinas can often be seen in several types of ballerina skirts.
-The Romantic tutu was first made famous through Marie Taglioni, since she was wearing such a flowing skirt, her pointe shoes were easily recognized.
+The Romantic tutu was first made famous through Marie Taglioni; since she was wearing such a flowing skirt, her pointe shoes were easily recognized.
 The Romantic tutu is a large bell-shaped skirt composed of soft material.
 It covers the majority of the dancer's legs, down to the ankle.
 The Classical tutu has several variations, but the main reason it was created was so that the dancers could be freer and it would not be so constrictive of their dancing.
 Bell-styled tutus are known for their bell-like shape; they are made to be short and stiff with several layers of netting to help with framing the flow-like appearance of the skirt.